whitneyburton/portfolios/students/1701-back/erin_bassity/20170302-erin-bassity-m1.markdown

 ## Areas of Emphasis

 I came to Turing to learn how to write code, but also to think more logically and develop technical ability.
-Borrowing from the mod 1 introduction in week one, I updated my goals to include the following: to gain a working proficiency in Ruby, test-driven development, application complexity, debugging, version control, and command of my desktop environment.
-I also wanted to better develop my existing skills in collaboration.
+Borrowing from the mod 1 introduction in week one, my overall goals for mod 1 were to gain a working proficiency in Ruby, test-driven development, application complexity, debugging, version control and command of my desktop environment.
+I also wanted to better develop my skills in collaboration.

 ## Self-Assessment Scores